 Pioneering Australia’s Battery Recycling Future.

 As battery adoption accelerates across homes, businesses, and transport, the question of what happens to batteries at end of life has never been more urgent.
-Inno Energy Group — through our innovation arm PCI Green — is at the forefront of solving it.
+Inno Energy Group — through our innovation arm PCI Green Technologies — is at the forefront of solving it.

 Australia’s Battery Challenge